MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 description: Learn about the Quality Fundamentals of designing mixed reality applications.
 author: qianw211
 ms.author: v-qianwen
-ms.date: 07/07/2021
+ms.date: 07/15/2021
 ms.topic: article
 keywords: quality fundamentals, case study, project, sample, MRTK, Mixed Reality Toolkit, Unity, sample apps, example apps, open source, Microsoft Store, HoloLens, mixed reality headset, windows mixed reality headset, virtual reality headset
 ---

 # Quality Fundamentals

 Quality Fundamentals is a HoloLens 2 app that demonstrates the fundamentals of building a great mixed reality experience.
-We can experience common environmental, design, and performance issues and solutions in real-time by selecting the options provided in the app.
+Instead just learning and reading about quality issues in mixed reality, we can now experience common environmental, design, and performance issues and solutions firsthand by selecting the options provided in the app.

 To download and install the app, go to the app download page: